BartSte/nvim-projectrc/README.md

 specific settings in a simple, yet effective way.

-I build this plugin because I have only small differences between my projects, e.g., different textwidths, linters, and language servers.
+I build this plugin because I have only small differences between my projects, e.g., different text widths, linters, and language servers.
 I did not want to create a new configuration file for each project, and I surely did not want to place if statements all over my configuration.
 As such, `nvim-projectrc` is based on the following requirements: